dotnet/docs-maui/docs/troubleshooting.md

 ### Windows

-The solution to this issue on Windows is to uninstall the .NET MAUI workloads through the CLI, uninstall Visual Studio and its .NET MAUI workloads, and uninstall the .NET SDK.
+The solution to this issue on Windows is to uninstall the .NET MAUI workloads through the CLI, uninstall any .NET SDKs in Control Panel, and uninstall the .NET MAUI workloads in Visual Studio.
 This can be accomplished with the following process:

 1. Run `dotnet workload uninstall maui` if you ever used the `dotnet workload install` commands.
 1. Uninstall any standalone .NET SDK installers from Control Panel.
 These will have names similar to `Microsoft .NET SDK 6.0.300`.
-1. In every instance of Visual Studio, uninstall the following Visual Studio workloads: .NET Multi-platform App UI development, and .NET desktop development.
+1. In every instance of Visual Studio, uninstall the .NET Multi-platform App UI development, and .NET desktop development Visual Studio workloads.

 Then, check if there are additional `.msi` files that need uninstalling by running the following command: